 So the question is, what Bahamas beaches should you visit?

-Here’s the best & most pristine beaches you need to visit above all others.
+Here are the best & most pristine beaches you need to visit above all others.

 Location: Great Abocay Island, Bahamas